A confidential space to explore the thoughts, feelings and challenges in your life.

 My aim is to offer a first appointment – known as an initial assessment – within 1-2 weeks.
 Then we would arrange a set number of counselling sessions to take place weekly at a time that is convenient for you and where I have availability.
 How quickly these sessions can begin will depend on the availability of that free ‘slot’.

-Seeing a therapist is not a passive act; it isn’t like visiting the doctor to be measured, assessed and treated.
+Seeing a counsellor or psychotherapist is not a passive act; it isn’t like visiting the doctor to be measured, assessed and treated.
 You don’t come away after one appointment with a pill to take and the responsibility ends there.
-Counselling and therapy are journeys with a guide through a familiar but somehow unusual land; they can be rewarding, sometimes confusing and often revelatory… what they aren’t is passive!

 ©2021 Anita Dunford